 120-160 feet; experienced divers marvel at this large tunnel about 60 to 80 feet long with an exit visible from both sides.
 Full of big fish and lobster, watchful observers see sharks and rays.

-50-60 feet, 100 foot long man-made east/west trench about 20 feet wide which cuts through the reef.
-Great place to slow down and investigate the undercuts in the 15 foot high walls which harbor tropicals, eels, sponges and coral.
+50-60 feet, 100-foot-long man-made east/west trench about 20 feet wide which cuts through the reef.
+Great place to slow down and investigate the undercuts in the 15-foot-high walls which harbor tropical, eels, sponges and coral.